DeepLocalization: Landmark-based Self-Localization with Deep Neural Networks

 \section{Conclusion}

 In this work, we have proposed a new approach for vehicle self-localization.
-We have introduced DeepLocalization, a deep neural network that copes with dynamic input from the measurements and map landmarks.
-Our network learns to predict the vehicle's pose from measurements and map landmarks.
+We have introduced DeepLocalization, a deep neural network, that regresses the translation and rotation offsets from unordered and dynamic input lists.
 We have presented two inference algorithms, namely GPS-based and filter-based inference.
 In the evaluation, we have shown better performance than the prior work on the Ulm-Lehr dataset.
-Moreover, our approach runs ten times faster than the related work.
-Finally, we have demonstrated that DeepLocalization is complementary to filtering approaches such as an EKF.
-As future work, we would like to explore how to be independent of GPS measurements.
+In addition, our approach runs ten times faster than the RFS-MCL.
+As future work, we would like to explore how to be completely independent of GPS measurements.